lukasz-jakub-adamczuk/aya/README.md

 Simple MVC framework in PHP

 Trying to create simple, usable and flexible MVC framework in PHP.
-Main reasons for starting development process were individual requirements and specific workflow.
+Individual requirements and specific workflow were the main reasons for starting development process.
+Many of existing PHP frameworks were created as very advanced, multi-scenarios, and comlicated pieces of code.

+My intension was creating a simple, flexible and working code.
+Aya framework is a result of many years development experience, and software engineering paradigms.

 At the begining was only chaos!